 Are Security and Privacy the Same?

-Privacy, on the other hand, has to do with how an entity discloses, uses, controls, employs, or otherwise shares the sensitive, personal data of users.
+Privacy, on the other hand, concerns how an entity discloses, utilizes, controls, and manages the sensitive personal data of users.
 This is a key distinction: privacy-relevant information usually ties back to a human being.
 Meanwhile, under security, you might have sensitive data that has to do with a company’s metrics or strategy.
 While this information is indeed sensitive, it does not have an impact on the privacy of a user, a user’s identity, or their data.
 Privacy controls might look at the encryption of users’ personal data, like healthcare information, or social security numbers specifically.
 Privacy also involves the relationship of the organization with end users or individuals whose personal data they have collected and/or used, including requirements for data deletion requests.

 Image: Data Security, Data Privacy, and their Intersections

-Privacy regulations protect a user from having their information shared with a third party without their consent or knowledge.
-Security measures protect a user’s data from being hacked or stolen.
+Privacy regulations protect a user from having their information shared with a third party without their consent or knowledge, while the security measures protect a user’s data from being hacked or stolen.
 Cybercrimes like identity theft can take advantage of weaknesses in both security and privacy controls, calling for a strategy to mitigate the risks involved with both.
-When your data is everywhere, your data is more likely to be exposed in security breaches, cyber-attacks, and information security incidents
+When your data is dispersed across multiple locations, it becomes more susceptible to exposure through security breaches, cyber-attacks, and information security incidents.

 Can You Have Security Without Privacy?